What is environmental monitoring in pharmaceutical industry

 1. Slit-to-agar method:

 This is considered an active sampling method.
-Through use of a vacuum pump, usually 1 Ft. area is pulled in through a slit with a calibrated width and impacted onto a slowly moving agar plate under the slit.
+Through the use of a vacuum pump, usually a 1 Ft. area is pulled in through a slit with a calibrated width and impacted onto a slowly moving agar plate under the slit.

-After the sample is taken, the agar plate is incubated and colonies are counted.
+After the sample is taken, the agar plate is incubated, and colonies are counted.

 2. Centrifugal method:

 The sampler consists of a propeller that pulls a known volume of air into the unit and then propels the air outward to impact onto a nutrient agar strip.
-After the sample is taken, the agar plate is incubated and colonies are counted.

 3. Sieve method:

-The sampler is attached to a vacuum source that pulls room air, at a defined rate, through a top, perforated with calibrated holes.
 The air is then impacted directly onto an agar plate and exhausts through the vacuum line.
-After the sample is taken, the agar plate is incubated and colonies are counted.
+After the sample is taken, the agar plate is incubated, and colonies are counted.

 How to monitor operational personnel?

 The last factor in the environmental monitoring system is personnel who populate the processing area.
-In an aseptic area (ISO5 / USP 100 /Grade A), it is essential that your personnel know and follow their site’s gowning procedures.

-It is important that you prepare a formal, documented gowning training program is in place.
-This program should include training in how to correctly put on sterile garments and should also include periodic refresher training.
-This is necessary because each individual brings into the processing area both particulate and microbial contamination.
+You’ll need to prepare a formal, documented gowning training program.
+This program should include training in correctly putting on sterile garments and periodic refresher training.

-Your personnel need to be routinely tested in conjunction with activities performed in the aseptic processing area.
 The EC Guide to Good Manufacturing Practice – Revision to Annex 1 states that surfaces and personnel should be monitored after critical operations.

-You should monitor the personnel as soon as possible upon completion of critical tasks.
 You are expected to establish limits based on recommendations from worldwide regulatory documents as well as data collected from monitoring.

 The goal of the environmental monitoring program is to control contamination through the rigorous monitoring of all of these factors and prevent loss of control through early detection.